 - The Health Visitor is for older people in the community who are aged 65 years and over, response time is as soon as practically possible.

 Community Nursing Team

 - The Community Nursing Team is made up of Community Specialist Nurses, Staff Nurses and Nursing Assistants/Support Workers.
 The team delivers individualised assessment and nursing care to service users, and support to carers, in the home environment.
 The Community Nursing Team operates a 7 day a week, 24 hours a day service.
-Telephone contact can be made with a community nurse via the hospital switchboard (01481 725241).
+Telephone contact can be made with a community nurse via the hospital switchboard (01481 220000 or 725241).

 - To access this service: